 The stadium is managed by Sociedad Estadio Olimpico de Sevilla, a committee that shares ownership.
 The principal stakeholder with a 40% share is the Andalucian Regional Government, but shares are also held by the Spanish National Government, the City of Sevilla and with an equal 1.5% share, Sevilla FC & Real Betis.
 You would be pushed to find a better athletics stadium in Europe and the facilities are exceptional.
 In following the guidelines of the IOC, the stadium offers every amenity that an athlete, television company, journalist and spectator could require… to watch athletics.
 From a footballing perspective there is well, too much perspective.
 The old problems of sight lines encountered in countless other stadiums are found here in abundance and when you play your club football in hugely atmospheric cauldrons, you can easily understand Sevilla’s & Betis’ reluctance to move.
 So it remains mothballed for the vast majority of the year, occasionally given an airing before returning to storage.

-To be fair, it has managed to host some impressive events in the 15 years since opening.
+To be fair, it has managed to host some impressive events in the 21 years since opening.
 The final of the Copa del Rey returned in 2001 and in May 2003, 70,000 Celtic supporters descended on Sevilla to watch their side lose in the final of the UEFA Cup to FC Porto.
 December of 2004 saw tennis played at the stadium, with the hosting of the final of the Davis Cup, which returned in December of 2011.
-In between, both Sevilla CF & Real Betis have played matches at the Estadio La Cartuja, its informal title, when their own stadiums have been closed by the federation.
+In between, both Sevilla CF & Real Betis have played matches at the Estadio La Cartuja, when their own stadiums have been closed by the federation.
 The Andalucian Select XI has also used the ground on a few occasions for its traditional Christmas fixture, but let’s be honest, it’s hardly been a flurry of activity.
-Sevilla still fancies itself as an Olympic host and there is talk of a bid for the 2020 Olympiad, by which time, the stadium will be over 20 years old and will undoubtedly require a major refit.
-If and when either of the city’s major football stadiums require redevelopment, La Cartuja offers a logical short term alternative, but that is about the best it can hope for.
-This great report from Inside La Liga’s Carlos Garcia, expertly explains La Cartuja’s dilemma.
+If and when either of the city’s major football stadiums require redevelopment, La Cartuja offers a logical short term alternative, but that seemed to be the best that the stadium’s owners could hope for.

 There is no denying the fact that the Estadio Olimpico is an impressive structure.
 Designed by the Cruz y Ortiz architects studio, it is modern and airy and its 60,000 seats make it the third largest stadium in Spain.
 They are all sheltered from the heat of the Andalucian sun by a steel and polycarbonate roof that hangs over them like the open fan of a flamenco dancer.
 The configuration for football is slightly altered, reducing the capacity to 57,619, but it can increase to 72,000 when the likes of U2 roll into town.
 The presence of an athletics track makes it a no-no for the permanent hosting of football and with little else on its calendar, it is destined to follow in the footsteps of so many other large stadiums that have been built for the Olympics and the World Cup, that never see regular top level sport once the party is over.